LGBTQ culture in Cardiff: 1980s

 In the 1980s there were a number of LGBT+ venues in Cardiff including the Tunnel Club (now Metros), Dubrovnik Restaurant and SIRS.
 The city's oldest gay venue Kings Cross ceased to be an LGBT+ venue in 2013 when it became a gastropub called The Corner House.

 The 1980s also saw Cardiff's first dedicated gay street theatre groups, LGBTQ+ community centres and youth clubs.
 As well as cruising areas being established, most popular being Bute Park, public toilets in Cathays Park and Cardiff Central Station.

 Inspired by London's Gay Switchboard, Zoe Balfour started Cardiff Lesbian Line in October 1981, which ran until at least the 1990s.

+The Wales Lesbian and Gay Co-op was founded in 1986 and began holding meetings at the Quakers meeting hall on Charles Street, Cardiff.
+The group were keen to establish a Lesbian and Gay Community Centre in South Wales and applied to South Glamorgan County Council for funding.

+Cardiff born transgender pilot, Kristina Sheffield began working for Airways International Cymru in 1987.
+Sheffield later took part in a 1998 legal challenge against the UK government at the European Court of Human Rights.
+She argued that the government were breaching transgender people's privacy by refusing to allow them to change their legal gender on their birth certificates.
+The European Court disagreed and Sheffield lost the case.

-1988 saw Cardiff hold a Wales Against Section 28 protest, alongside other city demonstrations across the UK.
+1988 saw Cardiff hold a Wales Against Section 28 protest, and formation of Wales Against the Clause.
+Their protests were held alongside other city demonstrations across the UK.

 By the end of the century parallel roads Charles Street and Churchill Way had become heart of LGBTQ+ Cardiff, including Minskys, a popular cabaret and drag bar which eventually closed 2020.